neortls007idev/guildhall/README.md

     - [x] Update this bounds whenever you update the world shape of the object.
 - [x] Switch `Collider2D::Intersects` to be non-virtual, and instead use a matrix lookup
     - [x] Use a *mid-phase* check to early out of a collision by comparing the bounds first.
-					( Only done for discVsPolygon seemed pointless to do the check for disc vs disc).
+					( Only done for discVsPolygon, seemed pointless to do the check for disc vs disc).
     - [x] If passes the bounds check, lookup and call the appropriate callback
 - [x] Add `Collider2D::GetManifold` that also uses a collision matrix or half matrix
     - [x] Again do an early out using the bounds.